Loading...

 It is a criminal offence to disclose (‘tip off’) a client or third party that an SMR has been, is being, or will be made.
 Penalties include imprisonment.

-ComplyAU provides the tools and workflows to help you meet your AML/CTF obligations.
 Every feature is designed for the specific needs of accounting and tax advisory practices.

 AI builds your complete Part A and Part B AML/CTF program tailored to accounting and tax advisory services.
 Aligned with AUSTRAC guidance for professional service providers.